wrightedu/TA-Handbook/Readme.md

 Check out [this guide](resources/Blank-Time-Sheet-with-Instructions-and-Example-New.pdf) for more detailed instructions on filling these out.
 You will need a physical signature from your usual timesheet approver.
 If you are able to get your paper timesheet approved before the standard deadline (usually the following Monday at noon) you'll still be paid at the usual time.
-If not, it will go onto your paycheck
+If not, it will go onto your next paycheck.

 ## Working well with students